hpi-swa-teaching/MusicBrainzForSqueak/packages/MusicBrainz-Core.package/MBAlbum.class/README.md

-A MBAlbum is the MusicBrainzForSqueak representation of MusicBrainz' release/recording class.
+A MBAlbum is the simplified MusicBrainzForSqueak representation of MusicBrainz' release/recording class.

 Instance Variables
 	tracklist:		OrderedCollection